Tilt mechanisms on pinball machines

 Tilt mechanism

-One of these mechanisms is the classic tilt mechanism.
-It's usually found inside the cabinet on the left side, near the front of the game.
-The tilt is a metal weight that hangs on a rod and can swing around.
-The bottom part hangs inside a metal ring.
-If the weight hits the ring, an electronical circuit is closed and the machine detects the tilt switch as being closed.
+One of the most common tilt mechanisms is the classic pendulum-style tilt.
+It's usually located inside the cabinet on the left side near the front.
+This mechanism consists of a metal weight hanging from a rod, swinging freely within a metal ring.
+When the weight touches the ring, it completes an electrical circuit, signaling the machine that the tilt switch has been activated.

 Tilt mechanism on a 1950ies Gottlieb.